Today In History logo TIH

 1815

-Austrian forces crushed Joachim Murat's Neapolitan army at Tolentino, ending the former Napoleonic marshal's desperate bid to retain his kingdom.
-The defeat stripped Murat of his crown within weeks and restored Bourbon rule in Naples, confirming the post-Napoleonic order that the Congress of Vienna had designed.
+Austrian forces crushed Joachim Murat's Neapolitan army at Tolentino, ending the former Napoleonic marshal's desperate gamble to hold his kingdom after Napoleon's return from Elba.
+The defeat stripped Murat of his crown within weeks and led directly to his capture and execution by firing squad in October 1815.
+The restoration of Bourbon rule in Naples confirmed the post-Napoleonic order that the Congress of Vienna had designed to prevent any further revolutionary upheaval in Europe.

 1848